jeremyzyang/jeremyzyang.github.io/hobby.md

 <!--and [basketball](/assets/files/bball.md)
  I like singing too, here's an excerpt of my covering of [Trace (軌跡)](/assets/files/179LincolnSt4.m4a) and [Apocalypse (世界末日)](/assets/files/sjmr.m4a) by [Jay Chou (周杰倫)](https://en.wikipedia.org/wiki/Jay_Chou).-->

-I also like playing soul-like games, such as [Black Myth: Wukong](https://en.wikipedia.org/wiki/Black_Myth:_Wukong), [Elden Ring](https://en.wikipedia.org/wiki/Elden_Ring), [Sekiro](https://en.wikipedia.org/wiki/Sekiro:_Shadows_Die_Twice), and [Ghost of Tsushima](https://en.wikipedia.org/wiki/Ghost_of_Tsushima).
+I also like playing soulslike games, such as [Wuchang](https://en.wikipedia.org/wiki/Wuchang:_Fallen_Feathers), [Black Myth: Wukong](https://en.wikipedia.org/wiki/Black_Myth:_Wukong), [Elden Ring](https://en.wikipedia.org/wiki/Elden_Ring), and [Sekiro](https://en.wikipedia.org/wiki/Sekiro:_Shadows_Die_Twice).
 Although they are all challenging and frustrating to play, it is very satisfying when I beat them.
 It resembles the process of doing research.

 Before grad school, I lived in a church in South Korea and went on a mission trip to Africa.
 I attend the [Aletheia Church](https://www.aletheia.org/) in Cambridge.